pykaldi/pykaldi/README.md

 ### Coverage Status

+The following table shows the status of each Kaldi package along the following:

+* __Has Clif Wrapper?__: If there are enough .clif files to make the package usable in PyKaldi.
+This is the only requirement for exposing a package in PyKaldi.
+* __Pythonic?__: If there are .py files that provide a more pythonic look-and-feel to the package.
+This is optional.
+* __Additional Documentation?__: If there is added documentation beyond what is provided by CLIF and Kaldi.

+Packages marked with an asterisk are outdated, and therefore omitted from this repo.

 | Package       | Has Clif Wrapper?  | Pythonic?           | Additional Documentation? |
 | ------------- | :----------------: | :-----------------: | :-----------------------: |
 | Base          | YES                |      YES            |         NO                |